nkoep/nkoep.net/posts/decision-tree-regressor.md

 successfully split internal nodes.
 In practice, this sometimes leads to very large trees.
-Without additional construction constraints, we could theoretically end up with a tree in which each leaf contains exactly one observation, thus terribly overfitting the data.
+Without additional construction constraints, we could theoretically end up with trees in which each leaf contains exactly one observation, thus terribly overfitting the training data.
 In order to keep complexity in check, one may therefore impose additional constraints, e.g. that internal nodes are only split if there are more than a specific number of observations left.